 Mid-Autumn Festival is here, heralding the arrival of less excruciating temperatures and one more wonderful day off work.
 That means there’s no excuse not to get out and enjoy the festivities.
-So fill up on mooncakes and make the best of the full-moon festival with our pick of the best carnivals and things to do around town.
+So fill up on scrumptious mooncakes and make the best of this full-moon festival with our pick of the best carnivals and things to do around town.

 Hong Kong’s best Mid-Autumn Festival events

 Those who want to witness local traditions should head to Tai Hang.
 The neighbourhood is famous for its fire dragon dance, which has been performed annually for over a century.
 But tradition isn’t the only thing the dance has going for itself: a 220ft-long dragon, 300 performers and 70,000 incense sticks and firecrackers also make up part of this extravagant celebration.
 We recommend you head to Wun Sha Street for the best view and do so early in order to beat the crowds.
 Remember to move those feet in time to the drum!

 September 12-14, 8.15pm-10pm.

 Lee Tung Avenue never fails to turn up the festivities, and this year it's no different.
 Bringing back its popular LED Fire Dragon Fiesta, there will be dragon dancing, music performances, martial art shows, a traditional Mid-Autumn market and plenty of colourful Chinese lanterns to marvel at.
 Still not satisfied?
 Then join in on a Chinese lantern-making workshop and take home your very own unique paper lantern to play with!

 September 13, 8.30pm-9.30pm.